Skip to main content

 Midnight comes with its own programming language, Compact, which enables you to write smart contracts as described in the overview.
 The Compact compiler outputs zero-knowledge circuits that are used to prove the correctness of interactions with the ledger.
 This page walks through the construction of a simple smart contract, which manages a publicly accessible value and supports the operations get, set, and clear.
 Because the value is public, anyone can call get, but if the value is currently set, only the user that last called set can clear it, and it must be cleared before setting it again.

-To start, the contract imports Midnight's standard libraries and declares an enum for the state it may currently be in:
+To start, the contract specifies the version of the language it is using, imports Midnight's standard libraries, and declares an enum for the state it may currently be in:

 import CompactStandardLibrary;